 Ever since the earth started spinning, Turkey has been the bridge between Europe and Asia.
 From the Silk Road and now for modern digital nomads, this country is the link for travelers exploring the far off reaches of the world.
 Being a blend of cultures from all across the globe, Turkey is a country with rich culture and history, unique only to its lands.
-With many destinations still off the beaten path, you’ll find there are many places that haven’t been touched by digital nomads.
+With many destinations such as Istanbul still off the beaten path, you’ll find there are many places that haven’t been touched by digital nomads.

 Other than the bountiful number of wonders Turkey holds within its borders, the country is also a transport hub, taking travelers directly to cities in Europe, Central Asia, the Middle East, and Africa.
 No matter where your next trip may be, you’re sure to find a flight from Turkey.
 And with daily expenses nowhere near that of Europe or the Gulf, you’ll also be saving money!

 There’s no easy answer to the question of how to be a digital nomad in America.
 The United States is far too expensive and remote to even begin traveling to other countries in Central America, South America, and the Caribbean.
 That’s precisely why Mexico is one of the best places in the Americas to base yourself out of as a digital nomad.